 Minister of Veterans Affairs Commendation

-Insignia and Wear
+Insignia and wear

-The Commendation consists of a certificate, a lapel pin for civilian wear and a bar for wear with decorations.
-The design is a gold maple leaf resting on a red poppy—a flower long associated with the sacrifices of war—and the Royal Crown on the top of the pin.
+The design is a gold maple leaf on a red poppy—a flower long associated with the sacrifices of war—topped with the Royal Crown.

 Eligibility